denuvosanctuary/idSaveDataResigner-GUI/README.md

 A user-friendly GUI wrapper for idSaveDataResigner that allows you to **encrypt, decrypt, and resign SaveData files** from various games running on idTech Engine versions 7 and 8 without using the command line.

 ## Features
-- **Main Tab**: Easy-to-use interface for Encrypt, Decrypt, and Resign operations
+- **Main Tab**: Easy-to-use interface for Encrypt, Decrypt, and Resign operations.
-- **Settings Tab**: Configure your desired output folder
+- **Settings Tab**: Configure your desired output folder.
-- **No Command Line Required**: Simple point-and-click interface
-- **Batch Processing**: Processes all files in the selected folder
+- **Batch Processing**: Processes all files in the selected folder.
-- **Automatic Output Organization**: Creates folders with suffixes based on the operation mode
+- **Automatic Output Organization**: Creates folders with suffixes based on the operation mode.

 ## Supported titles
 | Game Title                         | Steam App ID  |